CapsAdmin/goluwa/README.md

 ![ScreenShot](https://dl.dropboxusercontent.com/u/244444/ShareX/2014-11/2014-11-18_23-40-58.gif)

 This is used by the GUI and chat.
 It has lots of tags to change colors, rotation, offsets, fonts etc.

+Feature highlights:
+* All assets can be loaded from the internet using urls.
+* Fonts can be loaded from google webfont, dafont and other places.
+* Lots of model and image formats supported for prototyping.
+* Most code can be reloaded without the need to restart.
+* Löve wrapper to run löve games.
+* Source engine asset compatible.
+(So you can load source engine maps and models)
+* GUI that is compatible with gwen skins and has an extensive layout system.
+* GLua wrapper to run gmod scripts (mostly client stuff at the moment)